box/developer.box.com/content/guides/tooling/cli/quick-start/4-flags-and-bulk-commands.md

 ## Bulk Commands

-Executing bulk commands requires adding `--bulk-file-path=bulk-file-path` to your command.
+Executing bulk commands requires adding `--bulk-file-path=pathtocsv` to a command, where `pathtocsv` is replaced with a local path to a csv file containing the necessary information.

 ## Summary